infinite-table/infinite-react/www/pages/docs/latest/learn/columns/column-rendering.page.md

 ---
 title: Column Rendering
+description: Customize column rendering for Infinite Table DataGrid to match your app and use custom components.
+Column styling and formatting, conditional rendering...
 ---

 Columns render the <PropLink name="columns.field">field</PropLink> value of the data they are bound to.
 This is the default behavior, which can be customized in a number of ways that we're exploring below.